JavisOkeyWalker/Ubuntu/Bandit.md

 Password: fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq

 In this challenge I practiced accessing a system using ssh with its private key.

+# Bandit 14-15:

+Once logged into bandit14 I used the command  `nc localhost 30000` to connect to the localhost on port 30000, then following the instructions I put in the password for bandit14, which provided me with a message containing the password of the next level.

+Password: jN2kgmIXJ6fShzhT2avhotn4Zcka6tnt

+In this challenge I practiced connecting to a specified port and host using netcat.